NUMLDS/bootcamp-2020/exercises/day7_ggplot_exercises.md

 ## Day 7: Data visualization with ggplot - Exercises

-This document contains the instructions for exercises during the Day 3: ggplot session, drawn from the slides.
+This document contains the instructions for exercises during the ggplot2 session, drawn from the slides.
 Suggested answers are included in the [slides](https://msia.github.io/bootcamp-2018/lectureslides/day3_R-ggplot_slides_kr#/).

 ### Exercise 1: Scatterplot